chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 #### DropOut

 This is another layer that performed significantly worse in Chapel.
 The random number generator I used in the Chapel version is from the `Random` standard module.
 As for the C++ version, I tried to implement the same random algorithm, `pcg_setseq_64_xsh_rr_32`.

-Initially, I generated random floating-point numbers, which turned out to be 4–5 times slower than generating random integers.
-Therefore, I switched to generating random integers with an integer threshold.
+I also used integer-based random generation with an integer threshold, which is 4–5 times faster than using floating-point numbers.

 It also appeared that using `rng.fill` is faster than using `rng.next` when iterating over an array.
 Since this function forces parallelism when available, `CHPL_RT_NUM_THREADS_PER_LOCALE=1` must be set accordingly when experimenting with a single thread.

-In the end, the Dropout layer in Chapel still performed worse than in the other versions.
+This layer is much slower compared to those in other models, mainly due to the random number generator.
+Using the random function with bounds caused a significant performance drop.
+After removing the bounds, Chapel achieved the same performance as the C++ version.
+This issue was discussed in a [Github Issue](https://github.com/chapel-lang/chapel/issues/28036).
+However, since I noticed and reported this only after completing the project, I did not resolve it.

 #### Multihead Attention